De heretico comburendo: History

 The Suppression of Heresy Act 1414 (2 Hen.
 5. Stat.
 1. c.
 7) clarified the procedures by which heresy charges could be brought and prosecuted by state officials.

 According to Edward Coke, in Hil.
 9 Jac.
 I. (Note: Hilary Term in the ninth year of James I's reign – that is, 1612) he was consulted about whether "this writ De heretico comburendo lieth" upon a conviction for heresy before an "Ordinary" court.
 According to Coke, the magistrates "certify the King, that a writ De heretico comburendo lieth upon a conviction before the Ordinary, but that the most convenient and sure way was to convict a heretic before the High Commissioners."
 His editor adds that the writ is abrogated by the Ecclesiastical Jurisdiction Act 1677 (29 Cha.
 2. c.
 9).

 The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
 7 c.
 22 (I)).

 Section 6 of the Act of Supremacy 1558 (1 Eliz.
 1. c.
 1) (1559) repealed the statutes but it was not until March 1677 that a bill to take away the Crown's right to the writ was introduced in the House of Commons.
 It passed in that session.
 The writ was abolished by the Ecclesiastical Jurisdiction Act 1677 (29 Cha.
 2. c.
 9) in England, and in 1695 in Ireland.

 The whole act was repealed for Ireland by the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
 98).

 Controversy: Vernacular Bibles

 Although partial English translations and metrical paraphrases of the Bible had existed for hundreds of years, the Middle English translations published under the direction of John Wycliffe in the 1380s, known as Wycliffe's Bibles, were the first complete translations and the first to gain widespread acceptance and use.
 De heretico comburendo does not mention language or translation.

-According to some scholars, English Church authorities condemned editions of the Wycliffite translations not only because they deemed the commentary sometimes included with the work to be heretical, but because they feared a vernacular translation of the Bible from the Latin Vulgate, absent appropriate catechesis, would lead the ignorant laity to reject Church authority and fall into heresy.
+According to some scholars, English Church authorities condemned editions of the Wycliffite translations not only because they deemed the commentary sometimes included with the work to be heretical, but because they feared a vernacular translation of the Bible from the Latin Vulgate, absent appropriate, Catechists/Catechism would lead the ignorant laity to reject Church authority and fall into heresy.
 (De heretico comburendo was an act of the English parliament, not by the Church.)